RedHatInsights/insights-behavioral-spec/docs/scenarios_list.md

 * Check that notification service does not send messages to service log if it is disabled
 * Check that notification service sends messages to service log if it is enabled
+* Check that notification service includes correct service name if set
+* Check that notification service does not send messages to service log if it cannot be rendered
 * Check that notification service doesn't send message to service log if it is not moderate
+* Check that notification service sends log events for the configured total risk threshold
 * Check that notification service doesn't send message that has been sent within cooldown
 * Check that notification service resends message after cooldown has passed
 * Check that notification service produces a single notification event for cluster with multiple new reports